Neutrino masses, anomalous magnetic moments and dark matter with vector-like fermions and an inert scalar doublet: Radiative neutrino mass generation

-\section{Radiative Neutrino Mass Generation}
+\section{Radiative neutrino mass generation}

 With the $Z_2$ remaining unbroken, there are no mass terms connecting the SM neutrinos to the new fields and, thus, the former remain exactly massless at the tree level.
 However, at the one-loop level, Weinberg operators are generated; the lepton number violation inherent to such operators is induced by the Majorana mass terms for the singlet fermions $N_{\alpha R}^S$.
-The generic Feynman diagram illustrating the generation of neutrino masses at the one-loop level is shown in Figure \ref{eqn:nu_mass_main}, with all $Z_2$-odd particles expressed in the mass basis.
+The generic Feynman diagram illustrating the generation of neutrino masses at the one-loop level is shown in Fig.~\ref{fig:nu_mass}, with all $Z_2$-odd particles expressed in the mass basis.
+This kind of radiative generation of neutrino masses is reminiscent of the Scotogenic mechanism proposed in Ref.~\cite{Ma:2006km,Tao:1996vb}.
 The resultant contribution to the effective ($3\times 3$) mass matrix for the light neutrino sector is given by \beq \frac{m_\nu}{\langle H \rangle^2}~=~\frac{\lambda_3}{16\pi^2} \,\, \ylN M_\Delta^{-1} \ylN^T, \eeq